Worcester Division of Assets Lawyer

 divorce, a major part of the process is deciding which person gets what property.

-liabilities are not necessarily divided equally between the two parties,
+assets, and liabilities are not necessarily divided equally between the

-The state laws dictate that the courts can decide on a
+Massachusetts laws dictate that the courts can decide on a fair division

-fair division of assets regardless of who actually owned it.
-A court could
+of assets regardless of who actually owned it.
+A court could declare that

-contact our firm to reach a Worcester divorce attorney who can help you navigate this complex
+contact our firm to reach an attorney who can help you navigate this complex issue, protecting

-issue, protecting your every right throughout your divorce.
-At the Law
+your every right throughout your divorce.
+At the

 Know your legal rights and options!